TwoSpikes/music-player.nvim/README.md

 It can read files in directory and recursively read directories

+It supports links to YouTube videos and playlists.
+(It will unpack a playlist and add videos in it to queue)

 Press `p` to pause/unpause.

 Press `j`, `k` to switch track, or select it with mouse.